project-diamond/project-diamond.github.io/README.md

 ## Unconventional branch structure.

 This repository has two branches the `master` and `develop`.
+The actual source for the website resides in the `develop` branch which is the one you should be cloning and sending pull request to if you want to hack on this website.
+The `master` branch merely has the raw html/css/media files and serves as the github page for the site
+<https://project-diamond.github.io>.
+So if by mistake your clone
-Since this repository servers also as github pages for our website, the contents of the master branch are the raw html/css/media files are not of interest for the developer.
-The actual source for the website resides in the `develop` branch.
-For more details see the tutorial
+contains the master branch, you can/should delete it.
+The deployment of the website is done using the script [`scripts/deploy.sh`][deploy] For more details on this work flow see the tutorial
 <https://jaspervdj.be/hakyll/tutorials/github-pages-tutorial.html>.

 ## Editing the contents